aka Ice Age 2: The Meltdown

 Manny, Diego and Sid discover that global warming is causing the wall of ice that surrounds the valley to melt and that the entire area is about to flooded in water.
 A vulture tells them of a boat that supposedly exists at the opposite end of the valley and so the animals set out on an expedition to safety.
 Manny also realises that mammoths are becoming extinct and that he is the last of the species.
 Along the journey, they come across two possums accompanied by a female mammoth Ellie who believes that she is a possum.
 The possums join the expedition.
 While the others try to push Manny together with Ellie for the sake of propagating the species, he cannot get around her refusal to see that she is a mammoth instead of a possum.
 Meanwhile, Sid has discovered that Diego the fearless tiger has a fear of water.
 At the same time, the thawing ice has also unleashed two prehistoric predators that are hunting the expedition from beneath the rising waters.

 Blue Sky Studios first emerged onto cinema screens with the likeable Ice Age (2002).
 Ice Age declared Blue Sky Studios as a player in the stakes for the CGI animation crown that has been captured by Pixar.
 Blue Sky went onto make Robots (2005), Horton Hears a Who!
-(2008), Rio (2011), Epic (2013), The Peanuts Movie (2015) and Ferdinand (2017).
+(2008), Rio (2011), Epic (2013), The Peanuts Movie (2015), Ferdinand (2017) and Spies in Disguise (2019).
 Ice Age was a sleeper hit that became one of the Top 10 grossing films of 2002 and here Blue Sky turn to making the first of three sequels.

 Everything in Ice Age 2 feels as though it had been generated by an automatic script-compiling device.
 The film is largely stolen by the endearingly longsuffering squirrel and his struggle to retain his acorn who this time has several comic set-pieces interspersed with the main action.
 These squirrel scenes are the most appealing in the film.
 Other comic set-pieces – like Diego’s attempts to catch the possums as they keep popping up out of their holes and the sequence with Sid being acclaimed the Fire King – come across as silly.
 Other parts like the scene with the animals caught on a series of rotating rocks have an entirely mechanical feel to them as though the scene has been transplanted in from a computer game.